 There was this guy I once almost fell for who liked to use the word failure all the time.

 But if you looked at him, you wouldn’t see any failure whatsoever.
-His life is nothing but a rapid succession of personal, professional and sports achievements, and still, if something didn’t exactly perform the way he had expected, he would call it a failure.
+His life has always been nothing but a rapid succession of personal, professional and sports achievements, and still, if something didn’t exactly perform the way he had expected, he would call it a failure.

 I’m sure that after I disappeared from his radar without a word, he must have thought that what didn’t happen between is still certainly a failure in itself as well.